 Having brainstormed, I was thinking of something to do with the person finding his / her identity.
 This gives rise to concepts such as destiny, fate, etc. I thought of other titles such as The Second Coming (memory was lost first, but regained later), Soul Mate, Destini, but they didn’t grab me as much.

 I then opened my scanned file in Photoshop, and used some of the special effects to distort the painting and create the “grey clouds”.
 I used a font for the name which has some 3D shadow effects on it.
-When creating your logo, just be creative and play with the software.
+When creating your logo, just be creative and play

 This part is how the user (or gamer) interacts with the game.
 For our design, we can list the types of input devices to support.

 - D – rotate right